heykayla/my-writing/References/Git_Commands.md

 ### Commands to Navigate

+Use the commands outlined in this section to navigate to different directories (folders) or files on your local computer.

 | Command  | Definition                                                                                                                                                                                            |
 | -------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `pwd`    | This command stands for _Print Working Directory_.
 You use this command to see your current file path.                                                                                                |